-A new process for offenders found in possession of a controlled drug for personal use, where they are offered a community resolution as an alternative to prosecution.
+Pre-arrest drug diversion service for individuals found in possession of a controlled drug for personal use.
+The individual is offered a community resolution as an alternative to arrest, providing they agree to engage with the substance use intervention.

 Promising